 Step 2: Line the bin walls with plastic to minimize moisture loss, leaving the bottom open.

 Step 3: Fill the bin with fallen leaves, wetting them as you go.

 Step 4: Cover the bin with a tarp.

 Step 5: Open the bin in a year or two to collect the leaf mold.

-Worm composting, or vermicomposting, is a way to make compost quickly in a confined space.
+Worm composting, which is also known as vermicomposting, is a way to make compost quickly in a confined space.
 These systems start with worms and some sort of carbon-rich bedding, to which kitchen scraps and other high-nitrogen material is added in small quantities over time.
 The bedding material captures excess moisture and nutrients, provides shelter for the worms, and keeps the texture of the compost much more open.
 Here's how to start your own.

 Step 1: Fill a 10-gallon plastic tote about three-quarters full of shredded leaves.